LukeHeuser/notes/Java/java_basics.md

 **However** there is a class to use when absolute accuracy is required. `Big Decimal Class`.
 This class overcomes the limitations with how floating point numbers are stored.
 This is not a java problem specifically.

 ## Char Primitive Data Type
 The `Char` primitive Data type is different than that of a string.
 The Char data type can only store one `'character'`.
-There are three different ways to call a char
+There are three different ways to call a `Char`.

 * Literal Character = ***char myChar = 'D';***
 * Unicode Value = ***char myChar = '\u0044'; = 'D'***